VinGarcia/structscanner/README.md

 > Note: It will probably be necessary to instantiate a new Decoder for each
 > instance of a data source, which I know feels least than ideal but
-> it is the best way I found.
+> it was necessary for fully decoupling from the data source.
 >
-> You might want to write a function that does the instantiation of the wrapper,
+> It is also easy enough to write a function that does the instantiation of the wrapper,
 > and then calls the `Decode()` function, like in the examples below so it looks
 > better for the final user.